RunOnFlux/ssp-docs/developers/getting-started.md

 import * as aaSchnorrMultisig from '@runonflux/aa-schnorr-multisig-sdk';

 // This is used internally by SSP for message signing
-// External developers typically use WalletConnect or window.sspwallet
+// External developers typically use WalletConnect or the injected window.ssp provider
+// (window.ssp.request(method, params) — e.g. 'pay', 'sign_message', 'sspwid_sign_message', 'chains_info').
+// Note: EIP-1193 eth_* methods (eth_sendTransaction, personal_sign, …) work only over WalletConnect,
+// not the injected window.ssp provider.

 // Example: Verify a Schnorr multisig signature const isValidSignature = await contract.isValidSignature(